LauraMDonaire/Review-Quantum-Comparators-2009-2021/README.md

 A **full comparator** performs a more comprehensive comparison by checking whether A is greater than B, equal to B, or less than B (i.e., A > B, A = B, or A < B).
 This type of comparator provides a complete comparison of the two values and is used when detailed relational information is needed.

+## Focus of This Work

-In this work, we focus on medium comparators, which are currently useful in quantum computing due to their ease of integration with algorithms such as Grover's algorithm.
+In this work, we focus on **medium comparators**, which are currently useful in quantum computing due to their ease of integration with algorithms such as Grover's algorithm.
+The following review covers the quantum comparators proposed in various sources:

+- A. Al-Rabadi, “Closed-system quantum logic network implementation of the Viterbi algorithm,” *Facta Universitatis.
+Series Electronics and Energetics*, vol. 22 (1), pp. 1–33, 2009.
+- H. Thapliyal, N. Ranganathan, and R. Ferreira, “Design of a comparator tree based on reversible logic,” 2010 10th IEEE Conference on Nanotechnology, pp. 1113–1116, 2010.
+- H. Xia, H.-S. Li, and H. Zhang, “An efficient design of reversible multi-bit quantum comparator via only a single ancillary bit,” *International Journal of Theoretical Physics*, vol. 57 (12), pp. 3727–3744, 2018.
+- H. Xia, H.-S. Li, H. Zhang, Y. Liang, and J. Xin, “Novel multi-bit quantum comparators and their application in image binarization,” *Quantum Information Processing*, vol. 18 (7), p.
+229, 2019.
+- F. Orts, G. Ortega, A.C.
+Cucura, E. Filatovas, and E.M.
+Garzón, “Optimal fault-tolerant quantum comparators for image binarization,” *The Journal of Supercomputing*, vol. 77, 2021.
+- H.-S. Li, P. Fan, H. Xia, H. Peng, and G. Long, “Efficient quantum arithmetic operation circuits for quantum image processing,” *Science China Physics, Mechanics & Astronomy*, vol. 63, pp. 1–13, 2020.

 ## Motivation